frozenminds/magento-gatling/README.md

 `rampseconds` : The duration of the ramp time in seconds.
 Default is 30 seconds.

 `percentaddtocart` : Percent of users adding a product to cart.
-Happens when they visit a product or category page which has an add to cart form.
+It happens when they visit a product or category page which has an add to cart form.
 Default is `30%`, configured as `30d`.

 `percentaddtocartskip` : Percent of users who will skip adding a product to cart, they will just continue browsing the site.
 Default is `70%`, configured as `70d`.

 `percentcheckoutguest` : Percent of users going through _Guest Checkout_.
-This percentage is from the total of users who added products to cart. **(Will be implemented soon)**
+This percentage is from the total of users who added products to cart. **(Soo to be implemented)**

 ### ToDo